A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: FL-Tailored Optimizations, Limitations, and Applications

 \subsection{Constrained Resources}

-In cross-device FL settings, FL clients are usually resource-constrained mobile devices that may drop out of the system at any time \cite{kairouz2021advances}.
+In cross-device FL settings, FL clients are typically resource-constrained mobile devices that may drop out of the system at any time \cite{kairouz2021advances}.
+As shown in the FU workflow in Figure \ref{fig:fu-workflow}, federated unlearning is a subsequent process after federated learning.
+Therefore, the characteristic of resource-constrained participants exists in both FL and FU systems.
 Consequently, it is crucial to consider the resource requirements and consumption of FU schemes.